cmancrypto/symphony-oracle-voter/README.md

 - Python 3 - Python3.11 Recommended
 - Systemd (usually pre-installed on most Linux distributions)
 - Sudo privileges
 - Server running symphonyd with synced status
+- Node tx indexing on and set to kv or access to a LCD/node with indexing on

 ### For Docker Installation
 - Docker installed on your system